jthurm11/iot-real-time-scheduler-evaluation/README.md

 * **Abby Horning**
 * **Jake Thurman**
 * **Chuanyu Xue** (Project Owner)

-## Deliverables and Timeline

-* **Weeks 1-3**: Familiarize ourselves with the hardware and implement the baseline **PID controller** to stabilize the ball.
-* **Weeks 4-6**: Introduce network congestion and record the resulting control degradation, which will serve as our un-scheduled performance benchmark.
-* **Weeks 7-9**: Implement a real-time traffic scheduler and compare the improved control performance against the baseline.
-* **Weeks 10-12**: Collect and analyze final performance data, focusing on key trade-offs.
-We will use this information to create the final project report and presentation.

 ## Project Motivation
 The background, motivation and goals for this project are derived from Chuanyu's original idea: